 Emails will NOT be posted or ever, ever used for solicitations of any kind.
 You can play the game without entering your name and email address but your winning number will not be posted.

-You can play Name that Note online music flash cards as long as you like, always for free!
+You can play Name that Note online music flash cards always for free, and as long as you like!
 If you need to know what the names of each note are on the treble and bass staves, you can learn them from our how-to-read-music page.

 Here is a VERY sophisticated FREE app by my friend, Patrick Collins that gives you a TON of control to work on reading notes and rhythms.
 It’s called “NoteBlaster.”